dottjt/plastic/other/qa.md

 Macabre

 Maybe the next book could be about my friendship with Amelia.
 In a way, there are elements of Amelia within Milo.
 I suppose there's elements of every girl I've ever dated within Milo, which isn't really saying much.

+You know actually, if I had to write another book it would make sense to write it from Milo's perspective.
+Because when you think about it, I only really have one story to tell.
+One character.
+But to develop it from a female's perspective (well, my perspective of a female) then that would work quite well, I think.